 A growing number of people have stopped using the Avid Video Engine and use Video Slave Pro and have found that it has solved their video problems.
 Some use a separate computer to run Video Slave Pro and lock them together over a network.
 We have also seen reports that Video Slave Pro works well with Pro Tools 10, 11 and 12.

-Check out our review by Alan Sallabank of Video Slave 3 By Non Lethal Applications and also the latest news story on the new features added in v3.2.
+Check out our review by Alan Sallabank of Video Slave 3 By Non Lethal Applications.